acasi-ctf/ctf/sprint-reports/Sprint 6.md

   to hire contractors as the scope of our project expanded by a multiple of 3.
 * Fixed terminal to resize correctly with different screen sizes.
 * Fixed a bug that would cause the menu to not load on page refresh.
+* Renamed Kali challenges to Tools due to the contents not being specifically tied to Kali Linux and Kali also being the name of a weapons program in India that could cause some confusion with that user group, who our sponsor things will be a large user group for our application.

 #### Developer Facing
 * Finalize operator refactoring and merged it into main.